-In particular, find out how many people will be in your class, and how long the course will... take.
+In particular, find out how many people will be in your class and how long the course will take.
 A quality entry-level dive course should take a minimum of three days (although four days or more is preferable in order to give you enough time to master the diving techniques that will keep you safe underwater).
-It’s also important to find out what’s included in your course price - if you have to pay extra for gear rental, a cheap course can quickly become expensive.
+It’s also important to find out what’s included – if you have to pay extra for gear rental or teaching materials, a cheap course can quickly become expensive.

 Koh Tao, Thailand

 Located off the east coast of Thailand, the tiny island of Koh Tao has earned itself a reputation as South East Asia’s best destination for learning to dive on a budget.
-With more than 60 dive centers, prices are competitive, costing THB 9,800 on average (approximately USD $290).
-You can learn to dive in a multitude of different languages, and once you’re qualified, fun dives are equally affordable — allowing you to gain experience underwater without breaking the bank.
+With more than 60 dive centers, prices are competitive, costing THB 11,000 on average (approximately $350).
+Courses are offered in a multitude of different languages, and once you’re qualified, fun dives are equally affordable — allowing you to gain experience underwater without breaking the bank.

 Surrounded by the sparkling Caribbean, Utila is the smallest and cheapest of Honduras’ idyllic Bay Islands.
 Home to a host of budget accommodation options, it has earned itself a reputation as a tropical backpacker’s paradise.
-There are plenty of dive shops to choose from, with the cost of a PADI Open Water dive course averaging around USD $300.
-Although course prices are pretty consistent, some dive centres offer package deals on diving and accommodation.
+There are plenty of dive shops to choose from, with the cost of a PADI Open Water dive course averaging around $290.
+Although course prices are pretty consistent, some dive centers offer better package deals on diving and accommodation.

 Sharm El-Sheikh, Egypt

 Egypt’s Red Sea has long been one of the world’s most iconic dive destinations.
-It is also surprisingly affordable, with PADI Open Water courses in Sharm El-Sheikh averaging around USD 350.
-In recent years, tourism in Egypt has suffered as a result of an increased terrorism threat in the country.
+It is also surprisingly affordable, with PADI Open Water courses in Sharm El-Sheikh averaging around $360.
+In recent years, tourism in Egypt has suffered due to safety concerns raised by political instability and increased terrorist activity.
 However, resort towns like Sharm El-Sheikh are still considered safe, and the reduced number of visitors means uncrowded dive sites and rock-bottom prices.

 The Philippines is a well-known diver’s paradise.
-One of the cheapest places to get certified here is Dauin, a small coastal town located just south of Dumaguete on Negros Island.
-Here, entry-level courses average around PHP 18,000 (approximately USD $360).
+One of the cheapest places to get certified is Dauin, a small coastal town located just south of Dumaguete on Negros Island.
+Here, entry-level courses average around PHP 17,500 (approximately $330).
 Some dive centers offer discounts if you choose shore dives instead of boat dives for your qualifying sessions in open water.
-This means that you’ll enter the water directly from land, saving money on fuel and crew.
+This means that you’ll enter the water directly from the land, saving money on fuel and crew.

 Diving in Indonesia can be expensive, especially in far-flung areas like Komodo and Raja Ampat.
-Tiny beach resort Amed is the exception to the rule, with courses costing around IDR 4,900,000 (approximately USD $370).
+Tiny beach resort Amed is the exception to the rule, with courses costing around IDR 4,790,000 (approximately $320) in low season.
 Located on the east coast of Bali (and far from the busy tourist center of Kuta), Amed has a wide choice of dive centers.
 Many of them offer generous dive packages with hugely discounted rates on local accommodation.